 The compressive ultrafast photography (CUP) has achieved real-time femtosecond imaging based on the compressive-sensing methods.
 However, the reconstruction performance usually suffers from artifacts brought by strong noise, aberration, and distortion, which prevents its applications.
-We propose a Deep Compressive Ultrafast Photography (DeepCUP) method.
+We propose a deep compressive ultrafast photography (DeepCUP) method.
 Various numerical simulations have been demonstrated on both the MNIST and UCF-101 datasets and compared with other state-of-the-art algorithms.
-The result shows that our DeepCUP has a superior performance in both PSNR and SSIM to previous compressed-sensing methods.
-We also illustrate the outstanding performance of the proposed method under system errors and noise comparing to other methods.
+The result shows that our DeepCUP has a superior performance in both PSNR and SSIM compared to previous compressed-sensing methods.
+We also illustrate the outstanding performance of the proposed method under system errors and noise in comparison to other methods.

 - ultrafast imaging

 - compressed ultrafast photography